jagrosh/MusicBot/README.md

 Please see the [Setup Page](https://github.com/jagrosh/MusicBot/wiki/Setup) in the wiki to run this bot yourself!

 # Questions/Suggestions/Bug Reports
+**Please read the [Suggested/Planned Features List](https://github.com/jagrosh/MusicBot/projects/1) before suggesting a feature**.
 If you'd like to suggest changes to how the bot functions, recommend more customization options, or report bugs, feel free to either open an [Issue](https://github.com/jagrosh/MusicBot/issues) on this repository, or join [my Discord server](https://discord.gg/0p9LSGoRLu6Pet0k).
+(Note: I will not accept any feature requests that will require additional API keys, nor any non-music features).
 If you like this bot, be sure to add a star to the libraries that make this possible: [**JDA**](https://github.com/DV8FromTheWorld/JDA) and [**lavaplayer**](https://github.com/sedmelluq/lavaplayer)

 # Example
 ![Example](http://i.imgur.com/gxDdlRL.png)